The Ramsey Theory of Henson graphs: Introduction

 For each $\G\in\mathcal{G}_k$, the number $T(\G,\mathcal{G}_k)$ is bounded by the number of strict similarity types of antichains of coding nodes coding $\G$.
 It is presently open to see whether this number is in fact the lower bound.
 If so, then recent work of Zucker in \cite{Zucker19} would provide an interesting connection with topological dynamics, as the colorings obtainable from our structures cohere in the manner necessary to apply Zucker's work.

 .1in

-\it Acknowledgements. \rm The author would like to thank Andy Zucker for careful reading of a previous version of this paper, pointing out an oversight which led to author to consider singleton pre-cliques when $k\ge 4$, an issue that does not arise in the triangle-free Henson graph.
-Much gratitude also goes to Dana Barto\v{s}ov\'a and Jean Larson for listening to early and later stages of these results and for useful feedback; Norbert Sauer for discussing key aspects of the homogeneous triangle-free graph with me during a research visit in Calgary in 2014; Stevo Todorcevic for pointing out to me in 2012 that any proof of finite Ramsey degrees for $\mathcal{H}_3$ would likely involve a new type of Halpern-\Lauchli\ Theorem; and to the organizers and participants of the Ramsey Theory Doccourse at Charles University, Prague, 2016, for their encouragement.
-Most of all, I am grateful for and much indebted to Richard Laver for providing for me in 2011 the main points of Harrington's forcing proof of the Halpern-\Lauchli\ Theorem, opening the path of applying forcing methods to develop Ramsey theory on infinite structures.
+\it Acknowledgements. \rm The author would like to thank Andy Zucker for careful reading of a previous version of this paper, pointing out an oversight which led the author to consider singleton pre-cliques when $k\ge 4$, an issue that does not arise in the triangle-free Henson graph.
+Much gratitude also goes to Dana Barto\v{s}ov\'a and Jean Larson for listening to early and later stages of these results and for useful feedback; Norbert Sauer for discussing key aspects of the homogeneous triangle-free graph with me during a research visit in Calgary in 2014; Stevo Todorcevic for pointing out to her in 2012 that any proof of finite big Ramsey degrees for $\mathcal{H}_3$ would likely involve a new type of Halpern-\Lauchli\ Theorem; and to the organizers and participants of the Ramsey Theory Doccourse at Charles University, Prague, 2016, for their encouragement.
+The author would like to thank the referee for helpful suggestions which improved this paper.
+Most of all, the author is grateful for and much indebted to Richard Laver for providing for her in 2011 the main points of Harrington's forcing proof of the Halpern-\Lauchli\ Theorem, opening the path of applying forcing methods to develop Ramsey theory on infinite structures.